emedware/vue-golden-layout/README.md

 (default: 5 = 5 seconds)

 When the state change, an event is fired and provides the new state.
-Unfortunately, when something is poped-out, querying the state will raise an exception is the pop-out' golden-layout is not loaded.
+Unfortunately, when something is poped-out, querying the state will raise an exception if the pop-out' golden-layout is not loaded.
 Hence, the first call to `GoldenLayout.toConfig()` will for sure raise an exception.

 The policy chosen here is to then wait a bit and try again.
 In order to avoid infinite exception+try-again, a time-out is still specified.